Microphone speech streaming recognition using the API v3

 sudo apt install python3-pip

-4. Use the pip package manager to install the following packages:
+4. Use pip to install the following packages:

 • grpcio-tools to work with the SpeechKit API.